thomas-lehericy/Hanabi-discard/README.md

 # 5. Trash clue

+Sometimes, a player just has nothing relevant to do.
+In most conventions, they would discard their chop card.
+This is not possible here - a discard would be interpreted as a play hint.
+Instead, they have the Trash clue.

 a- A trash clue is a clue that everyone agrees is not a play hint.
 Its sole purpose is to express that the clue giver has nothing better to do.

 b- A 1 clue is ALWAYS a trash clue, by convention.
 (It is thus a good idea to keep at least one 1 among all players’ hands.)